MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/_index.md

 {{< hint green >}}
 ### [<span class="smallicon">⚓️</span> Bakur](/utopia/vekllei/landscape/boroughs/bakur)
 The borough of [Bakur](/utopia/vekllei/landscape/boroughs/bakur) is a place of science and the sea.
-The home base of Vekllei oceanography and marine science, it is home to more scientists than fishermen.
+Bakur is the home port of Vekllei oceanography and marine science, and is home to more scientists than fishermen these days.
 {{</hint>}}

 {{< hint green >}}